 Wuthering Heights was one of the first films in this ambitious expansion and its critical and financial failure led to the cancellation of other literary adaptations announced by AIP, including Camille and A Tale of Two Cities, and they returned to the horror/exploitation genres that served them best (including the Dr Phibes films and the Edgar Rice Burroughs adaptations The Land That Time Forgot and At The Earth’s Core), with an occasional foray into the big leagues (Force 10 from Navarone).
 Time often lends perspective, and the AIP version of Emily Brontë’s only novel is now regarded as a pretty good effort.
 Like all film versions this loses the ‘second generation’ half of the book and ends with the deaths of Cathy and Heathcliff.

-Sometime in the late 18th Century, Mr Earnshaw (Harry Andrews) returns to his remote farm, Wuthering Heights, on the Yorkshire moors with a young child he ‘found’ while on business in Liverpool.
+Sometime in the late 18th Century, Mr Earnshaw (Harry Andrews) returns to his remote farm on the Yorkshire moors, Wuthering Heights, with a young child he ‘found’ while on business in Liverpool.
 The film implies he is Earnshaw’s illegitimate son, and Earnshaw names him Heathcliff after a son who died in infancy.
 As time goes by Heathcliff becomes a favourite of Earnshaw, causing resentment in his elder son Hindley.

 Growing into their teens Heathcliff (Timothy Dalton) and Cathy (Anna Calder-Marshall) love running wild over the open moors, revelling in freedom and each other’s company.
 When old Earnshaw dies, Hindley (Julian Glover) returns with a wife, Frances (Morag Hood) and reduces Heathcliff to the status of a farm-hand, while Cathy remains close to him.